‘Amahl and the Night Visitors’: Barn Opera’s family holiday tradition

 The story of is of a young disabled boy and his mother who live in a poor village on the route of the three kings making their way to the “Christ-child.”
 The kings, weary from their journey, appreciate the humble hospitality of Amahl and his mother.
 The contrast of wealth among them is visible and Amahl’s mother can only offer the kings “a cold fireplace and a bed of straw.”

-Director and Barn Opera founder Joshua Collier, who is also playing King Kaspar, had a unique vision for it.
+Barn Opera founder and Artistic Director Joshua Collier, who is also playing King Kaspar, had a unique vision for it.

-“For me, the story revolves around Amahl, who is handicapped,” Collier said recently.
-“This is really poignant, the fact that Amahl is ‘other.’
-There is something that is — different, and I don’t like that word — something that would not have been the norm, whatever that is.”
+“My overarching concept for Amahl is the issue of generosity, and the myriad ways that generosity presents itself: The Kings’ generosity of gift for the “young child;” Amahl’s mother’s generosity in sharing with the Kings the meager provisions they have; Amahl’s generosity of spirit for his mother as well as for the kings.
+By the end of the story, everyone is changed by someone elses generosity and acceptance.”

-“I was very clear in my concept that Amahl cannot be a girl, like often is done, because it’s a young boy, and also cannot be white, or both of those things cannot happen,” he explained.
-“Because there is a lot of race play in it.”
+“We have the wonderful Ambrose Cusick playing Amahl for the second time this year, who is a magnificent, and openly transgender artist.
+It is my mission as artistic director of Barn Opera to create and cultivate an accepting and affirming artistic environment for all of our artists and audience alike, and Ambrose as a title role in this opera is a great opportunity for our company to institutionally give visibility and acceptance to the trans community. “

 Cusick, 16, of Burlington, said by email, “I didn’t know much about the part when I first got the opportunity, but I was really excited to work with Barn Opera.
 They’re so creative and caring and joyous as a community.
 Amahl is a mischievous, imaginative, goofy little kid.
 He and his mother are living in poverty. but he smiles and jokes to help his mother feel better.”